In the wake of high school football investigation, northern Minnesota town of Proctor reels

 "The entire team is embarrassed right now and we're all just trying to get through this tough time," he wrote.
 "We have members of the community and friends who have supported us for years making stuff up and talking bad about everyone on the team, when most of us didn't know about it/have anything to do with it."

-The Proctor Police Department has said the investigation would likely not conclude this week, continuing to leave residents with questions.
+The Proctor Police Department said the investigation would likely not conclude this week, leaving residents with questions.

-Dick Kari, a Proctor graduate who has owned the Powerhouse bar in town for more than two decades, was chatting with customers perched at the popular tavern's expanse of bar recently.
+Dick Kari, a Proctor graduate who has owned the Powerhouse bar in town for more than two decades, was chatting with customers perched at the popular tavern's expansive bar recently.
 He said the allegations related to both the football program and the charged teacher "reflect poorly on the town."

 "You know people here," he said.
 "When something like this happens, you wonder why?
 How?"